Genocs/genocs-library-docs/content/en/library/distributed-tracing/index.md

 > **Open Tracing Migration to Open Telemetry**
 >
 > We have removed Open Tracing reference.
-The library is complaint with [Open Telemetry](https://opentelemetry.io/)
+The library is compliant with [Open Telemetry](https://opentelemetry.io/)
 > Library.
 We are in the process of upgrading naming convention of our library to Open Telemetry.
 Please stay tuned for the updates.

 ## Dependencies

 - Genocs.Core
-- Open Tracing
+- OpenTelemetry-compatible tracing components (see package README for current stack)

 Genocs Library does not generate any default spans for your ASP.NET Core applications.
 However, this can be simply achieved by plugging in Open Tracing.

-## Installation

 ## Usage